 - Metopic Synostosis – forms a narrow and triangular forehead with lateral pinching of temples.

 - Coronal Synostosis – deformities may include the eye, nose and forehead.
 Reconstructive surgery involves remodeling of the forehead and reshaping of the brows to achieve a natural and symmetrical appearance of the face.

 - Sagittal Synostosis – the skull appears long and narrow with or without bulging of both the front and back of the head.
 Reconstruction involves removal of the suture and opening up the coronal and lambdoid sutures for widening the skull.

 - Multiple Suture Synostosis – Multiple surgical techniques may be required to control intracranial pressure.
 This can otherwise affect the eyes and cause severe brain abnormalities.

 Craniosynostosis is best treated before your child turns one year old.
 This allows the reshaped skull to continue to grow, and can relieve pressure on the growing brain.
 Dr. Hall performs craniosynostosis correction surgery in conjunction with a pediatric neurosurgeon, and will reshape the bones of the skull to a more normal position.

 Your child will spend a few days in the hospital after their surgery, with one night spent in the intensive care unit for close observation.
 There will be some swelling of the face and head that quickly resolves over the course of the first week.
 Pain is minimal and it typically controlled easily with oral pain medications.

-If you have any questions about Houston craniosynostosis treatment, surgery for your child or would like to meet with Dr. Hall to discuss your options, call 713.791.0700 and schedule an appointment to meet with him at either of his Houston locations.
-You can also use the contact forms to request an appointment by email or request a consult via the internet at 2nd.md.
-To schedule an internet consultation click the 2nd MD logo below.
+If you have any questions about Knoxville craniosynostosis treatment, surgery for your child or would like to meet with Dr. Hall to discuss your options, call 865.973.9500 or use our contact form and request an appointment.
+For out of town patients, feel free to request an online consult via Skype.